 In most cases, you will not be entitled to seek common law damages if you have accepted a lump-sum payment upon conclusion of your statutory claim.

 Contact a Compensation Lawyer

 The workers’ compensation scheme can be confusing and we recommend that you contact us as soon as possible so that we can guide you through this process.
-It is also important to be aware that strict time limits apply to bringing a claim so you should act promptly to protect your rights.
-Contact us for a no obligation initial consultation with one of our experienced legal practitioners.
+It is also important to be aware that strict time limits apply to bring a claim so you should act promptly to protect your rights.
+Contact us for a no-obligation initial consultation with one of our experienced legal practitioners.